Kenshiki Labs

 System architecture

 Security starts with clear trust boundaries.
-Kenshiki separates application surfaces, inference pathways, and source authority so governance decisions are not hidden inside a single opaque runtime.
+Kenshiki Labs separates application surfaces, inference pathways, and source authority so governance decisions are not hidden inside a single opaque runtime.

 • Explicit trust demarcation between app, model, and evidence layers